nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/platform-as-a-service.md

         date: '2014-11-19 23:31'
         message: ''
         version: '1'
 ---

 {{! excerpt}}

-This document explains how the Nuxeo Platform can be used to provide an application factory system that allows to instantiate on demand applications for a given configuration.
+Learn how the Nuxeo Platform can be used to provide an application factory system that allows to instantiate on demand applications for a given configuration.
 {{! /excerpt}}

 ## Target Use Cases